CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/WorkInProgress/ConvertingDnDContent.md

 ### DnD Armor Class to Fogent Physical Defense Level:

-Remember to remove DnD dexterity modifier from AC be for converting.
+Remember to remove DnD Dexterity modifier from AC be for converting.

 You may also slightly reduce the defense level and give better acrobatics if the creature is harder to hit because it is quick, agile, or small.